People to People (EP): Lyrics and themes

+Production

+During an interview for the Official Charts Company, Jonas described the production process for the songs:

+We didn’t overthink it, and as a result the songs came pretty quickly – not that we rushed it of course - but most songs were done in a couple of takes.
+We’re glad we didn’t spend months and months on them as in the past we’ve got bored of songs we’ve worked on for too, or you get 'demo lock', where you're not really sure how to finish the song.

+— Jonas on producing People to People, Official Charts Company.

 Critical reception

-The EP received positive to mixed reviews from critics, who positively commented on Joe Jonas' vocals and the record's funk-inspired sound, but who noted that it has forgettable songs.
+The EP received positive to mixed reviews from critics, who positively commented on Joe Jonas's vocals and the record's funk-inspired sound, but noted that it has forgettable songs.

 Talking about People to People, Official Charts Company's Rob Copsey wrote that those are "four solid pop offerings that show a band who aren't afraid to experiment", while noting Prince's funk influences and the playful lyrics.
-He also highlighted the minimalist production on "Lose My Cool", calling it "deceptively addictive".
+He described "TV in the Morning" as a "post-sex Prince inspired funk with playful lyrics" and also highlighted the minimalist production on "Lose My Cool", calling it "deceptively addictive".
 In a review for CelebMix, Katrina Rees wrote that the EP has elements that recall the band's previous works, but also displayed a significant maturity both sonically and lyrically.
 She added that the record is their "most cohesive body of work to date", showcasing a "slick, irresistible sound".
-Lastly, she praised Jonas' vocals, describing them as "superbly captivating".
+Lastly, she praised Jonas's vocals, describing them as "superbly captivating".